0xLumos/APT-Attack-Simulation/README.md

 ![APT Simulation Banner](https://github.com/user-attachments/assets/361596c1-5fdc-4f58-b91f-80507feccfd3)

-A comprehensive collection of simulated Advanced Persistent Threat (APT) attacks based on real-world tactics, techniques, and procedures (TTPs) used by state-sponsored APT Groups from `Russia, China, Iran, and North Korea`.
+A comprehensive collection of simulated Advanced Persistent Threat (APT) attacks based on real-world tactics, techniques, and procedures (TTPs) used by state-sponsored APT Groups from `Russia, China, Iran, and North Korea`

 > [!CAUTION]
 > **Important Notice**: This project is strictly for educational, research, and defensive security purposes only.
 Unauthorized use of these techniques may violate laws and result in serious legal consequences.